Apaezmx/gemini-srv/README.md

 5. Open your browser and navigate to `http://localhost:7123`.

+## Launching the A2A Server

+Gemini-srv needs gemini-cli to be running the A2A server.
+You can get it running with these steps:

+1. git clone https://github.com/google-gemini/gemini-cli.git && cd gemini-cli
+2. npm install && npm run build
+3. CODER_AGENT_PORT=41242 npm run start --workspace @google/gemini-cli-a2a-server

 ## Running as a Service (systemd)

 To run `gemini-srv` as a persistent background service that starts on boot, you can create a `systemd` unit file.